ugadmissionscaltechblog/wp-plugins/molongui-authorship/README.txt

 In order to run, Molongui Authorship requires:

-* PHP version 5.5.0 or greater.
+* PHP version 5.6.20 or greater.
 Considering [Wordpress recommends](https://wordpress.org/about/requirements/ "Wordpress recommends") it to be 7.4 or greater, this should not be a problem.
-* WordPress 5.2 or later
+* WordPress 5.2 or later.

 == Changelog ==

-> <strong>Important</strong>: if you use a caching plugin, please flush cache after any plugin update.
+<strong>Important</strong>: If you use a caching plugin, please clear your cache after updating any plugins.

+= 4.9.5 (2024-07-09) =

+* Fixed load time impact on the post list screen for installations with over 5,000 users
+* Added WordPress 6.6 compatibility

+= 4.9.4 (2024-07-03) =

+* Added 'WeChat' social network
+* Fixed PHP warning regarding dynamic property

+= 4.9.3 (2024-06-24) =

+* Fixed users with the 'contributor' user role not being selectable as post author
+* Removed the 'edit_posts' capability requirement to be eligible as post author
+* Enhanced compatibility with the Molongui Post Contributors plugin

+= 4.9.2 (2024-06-20) =

+* The email field is not required any more for quick-adding guest authors from the edit-post screen
+* Fixed javascript conflict when editing a post using the old/classic WordPress editor

+= 4.9.1 (2024-06-17) =

+* Fixed missing author bio on author pages
+* Enhanced compatibility with the Jannah theme
+* Updated framework files to version 3.0.3

+= 4.9.0 (2024-06-13) =

+* Reduced number of queries
+* Redesigned post author selector
+* Refactored some code
+* Improved some messages readability

+= 4.8.6 (2024-06-03) =

+* Fixed some data sanitization
+* Fixed misleading debug message
+* Updated framework files to version 3.0.2

+= 4.8.5 (2024-05-31) =

+* Enhanced compatibility with the Avada theme
+* Fixed issue with mailto links in the author box

+= 4.8.4 (2024-05-20) =

+* Fixed deprecated function returning void

+= 4.8.3 (2024-05-20) =

+* Fixed quick edit hanging on saving
+* Fixed typo in constant name

+= 4.8.2 (2024-05-15) =

+* Fixed missing author validation

+= 4.8.1 (2024-05-14) =

+* Fixed debug messages showing in browser console

+= 4.8.0 (2024-05-14) =

+* Added option to allow non-privileged users to publish content on behalf of others
+* Added option to disable guest author translations for Polylang
+* Fixed issues with the authors assigned to a post
+* Fixed email icons in the author box not working properly
+* Fixed break line as separator for the author meta not working
+* Fixed some PHP warnings
+* Minor code refactor
+* Updated plugin bootstrap
+* Updated framework files to version 3.0.0
+* Raised min PHP supported version to 5.6.20... come on
+* Added WordPress 6.5 compatibility

 = 4.7.10 (2024-02-28) =

-* Added hook to allow a nonprivileged user (user account without administrative privileges) to publish content on behalf of another user
+* Added hook to allow non-privileged users (user account without administrative privileges) to publish content on behalf of others
 * Fixed missing JS variables
 * Fixed localized JS variables loaded twice
 * Fixed PHP error caused by wrong function name